Larry Hogan says he will not seek Republican nomination for president in 2024

 "He's leading in the polls, and there's no question he's a formidable challenge," he said of Trump.
 "But I think, you know, a year is an eternity in politics and the first primaries are about a year away.
 So I think what it looks like today could be completely different than what it looks like a year from now."

+Trump criticized his potential 2024 rivals who were absent from CPAC in a post to his social media platform Truth Social on Thursday, claiming they were skipping the event because "the crowds have no interest in anything they have to say."

+But some of Trump's opponents, Haley chief among them, have centered their messages to Republican voters and donors on the need to move away from the former president, though without mentioning him by name.
+In remarks at the Club for Growth retreat, Haley criticized the "last two Republican presidents" — Trump and George W. Bush — for growing the national debt and has taken aim at the party's record of losing the popular vote in recent presidential races.

-He warned though that if Trump wins the Republican nomination in 2024, the party will have to do some "soul-searching."
+Hogan, too, warned though that if Trump wins the Republican nomination in 2024, the party will have to do some "soul-searching," and lamented that the GOP has lost the popular vote in seven of the last eight elections.
+Republicans have had "three horrible election cycles," he said, including the 2022 midterms, where the GOP won far fewer House seats than expected.

 "We've got to start getting back to a party that people will vote for, or we don't get to govern," he said.